 Tip: Simple cabinetry designs like Shaker pair well with brass, while contemporary styles look great with sleek horizontal handles in stainless steel or brushed chrome.

-- Plate organizers: Slide out for easy access to plates; adjustable pegs for flexible storage
+- Plate organizers: Slide out for easy access to plates and have adjustable pegs for flexible storage.